Deslucido/dotfiles/README.md

 # dotfiles
-Configuration files from my Linux setups.
+Configuration files and scripts from my Linux setups.